Argantiu/minecraft-manager/.github/README2.md

 </p>

 <h3 align="center">
-Why you should use it​:
+Why you should use it
 </h3>
 <p align="center">
 <a>If you run a Minecraft server, you probably get issues by manage them or by updating the software manually.
 With this scripts it's probably solved.</a>
 </p>

 ---

 <h3 align="center">
 Supported software
 </h3>
 | Type | Software | What supported | Plugin API base | State |
 |:-----|:--------:|:--------------:|:---------------:|------:|
 | Server  | [PurpurMC](https://purpurmc.org)         | Plugins        | Paper, Spigot, Bukkit | Supported